-Be careful not to misplace the clamp bands.
+Be careful not to misplace the clamp bands and bearing cases.

 (2) Pass the bellows through the shaft from the larger joint.

 To attach the upper bellows, move the shaft to its lower limit.
 To attach the lower bellows, move the shaft to its upper limit.